Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Introduction

-where $e_A=(1,0,0,0)$ and $e_B=(0,1,0,0)$, then the original SRN is complexed balanced if and only if the cleaved SRN is complex balanced.
-Theorem \ref{thm_cleaved_RN} gives the general procedure to obtain a potentially complex balanced SRN consisting of disjoint cycles.
+where $e_A=(1,0,0,0)$ and $e_B=(0,1,0,0)$, then the original SRN \eqref{exp_sim} is complex-balanced if and only if the cleaved SRN \eqref{exp_sim1} is complex-balanced (see Section \ref{sec_pre} for the definition of cleaved SRNs).
+Theorem \ref{thm_cleaved_RN} states the general procedure to decompose a strongly connected reaction graph into disjoint cycles.

-Graph decomposition techniques have also been used to study deterministic reaction networks.
-Node balanced steady states generalise complex balanced steady states and are based on reaction graphs permitting multiple copies of the same complex \cite{feliu2018node}.
+Graph decomposition techniques have been used to study deterministic reaction networks.
+Node balanced steady states generalise complex-balanced steady states and are based on reaction graphs permitting multiple copies of the same complex \cite{feliu2018node}.
 Cyclic decompositions without dynamical equivalence have been constructed in \cite{Gopalkrishnan,horn1}.
 A gluing operation was proposed in \cite{dec_hoe}.

 The paper is organised as follows.
 In Section \ref{sec:main}, we discuss the main results of the paper; with applications given in Section \ref{sec_exam}.
 In Section \ref{sec_pre}, we provide background on graphs and reaction networks and derive properties of decomposed reaction networks.
-In Section \ref{sec_cleave}, building on the previous section, we introduce the splitting operation that is used to decompose stochastic complex balanced reaction networks into disjoint cycles.
+In Section \ref{sec_cleave}, building on the previous section, we introduce the cleaving operation that is used to decompose stochastic complex-balanced reaction networks into disjoint cycles.
 Finally, proofs are in Section \ref{sec_prfs}.